 THE LIFERS PROJECT

 Matt Alberts, a skateboarder and photographer, discovers a 1850 CC Harrison lens that he believes belonged to his fourth great-grandfather, a pioneer of the wet collodion photography process in the early 19th century.
-Inspired by his family legacy and his own experiences as a skateboarder, Matt embarks on a project to capture portraits of fellow Lifers, revealing the true essence of his subjects beyond societal labels and preconceptions.
+Inspired by his family legacy and his own experiences as a skateboarder, Matt embarks on a heartfelt journey, exploring his family's legacy.
+Through his camera lens, he captures the essence of life, uncovering hidden stories and forging a powerful link between past and present.

 Matt Alberts has spent over a decade capturing people’s souls.
 Based out of a 28-foot airstream and mobile darkroom that attaches to the back of his truck, the photographer uses the wet plate collodion process to create portraits that are charged with emotion and reveal the true essence of his subjects.